 Salomon and Orth, Current Biology, 2015

-Through proteomics and bioinformatic analyses, we identified a widespread class of polymorphic T6SS effectors named MIX-effectors.
+Through proteomic and bioinformatic analyses, we identified a widespread class of polymorphic T6SS effectors named MIX-effectors.
 These effectors share an N-terminal domain named MIX (Marker for type sIX effectors), and often neighbor transposable elements that allow them to be shared between bacterial species and enhance bacterial fitness.
 MIX-effectors carry various toxin domains at their C-termini, including lipases, pore-forming toxins, nucleases, de-amidases, and many toxin domains of unknown function and targets.
 We study the mechanism of secretion of these MIX-effectors, investigate the role of the MIX domain in T6SS-mediate secretion, and identify toxic activities and targets of these effectors.

 Dar et al, Marine Drugs, 2018

 T6SSs are tightly regulated machines, and in many cases are only activated upon sensing specific cues in the environment.
 Our previous studies revealed that the emerging pathogen Vibrio parahaemolyticus, a major cause of food-borne gastroenteritis world-wide, harbors two T6SSs that are differentially regulated by cell density, salinity, and surface-sensing.
 At least one of these systems, T6SS1, mediates inter- and intra-species bacterial killing using a suite of effectors delivered into adjacent competing bacteria.
 Using a fluorescence-based bacterial competition assay that we recently developed, we are identifying key regulatory components of the T6SS.